 Under the Secured Hospital Program, the State entered into service contracts to enable certain financially distressed not-for-profit hospitals to issue debt.
 The contracts obligate the State to pay debt service, subject to annual appropriations by the Legislature, on bonds issued by the New York State Medical Care Facilities Financing Agency (MCFFA) and by DASNY through the Secured Hospital Program.
 In the event there are shortfalls in revenues from other sources, which include hospital payments made under loan agreements between DASNY and the hospitals, and certain reserve funds held by the applicable trustees for the bonds, the State is liable for the debt service.
-The bankruptcy and deteriorating financial conditions of certain hospitals in the Secured Hospital Program resulted in the State paying approximately \$32 million of the \$38 million of total debt service payments in FY 2020.
+The bankruptcy and deteriorating financial conditions of certain hospitals in the Secured Hospital Program resulted in the State paying approximately \$25 million of the \$38 million of total debt service payments in FY 2021.
 The remainder was paid by the hospitals consistent with the original intent of the program.
-As of March 31, 2020, there was approximately \$135 million of bonds outstanding for this program.
+Legislation enacted as part of the Enacted Budget includes authorization for the State to issue PIT or Sales Tax bonds to refund bonds issued under the Secured Hospital Program.
+Therefore, the State plans to refund the remaining hospital debt, which will provide savings to the State.
+As of March 31, 2021, there was approximately \$100 million of bonds outstanding for this program.
 See "Financial Plan Overview - Other Matters Affecting the Financial Plan - Secured Hospital Program" herein for more information.